 What Are Pop-Ups?
 Pop-Ups are messages that display to the user either upon app open or in the Scorecard/GPS.
 They are dependent on the user having the app open and performing an action, such as opening the Home Screen, navigating to the next hole, ...

 What's The Point?
-Each Gallus Golf custom-branded mobile app has it's own unique subset of users.
-What works in one app may not work in another.
-It's vital to take time to look at what is and isn't working in an app to budget time accordingly for the ...
+Each Gallus custom-branded mobile app has it's own unique subset of users.
+Since what works in one app may not work in another, tt's vital to take time to monitor performance and gain insights from it.
+For this purpose, Gallus ...

 Before You Begin Make sure to have an adequate understanding of the Gallus Tournament Software by reading our Tournament Software Basics article.
 What's The Point?
 When running a tournament or competition within the Gallus Tournament Software, a ...